 I love, love, love Amazon.
 When you home school, work full time and with all of life’s activities having the option of click and buy, plus free delivery saves so much time and money.

-We use Amazon Prime to save on shipping costs.
-I save money on school books, clothes and so much more using Amazon.
+When you use Amazon Prime you save on shipping costs.
+We save money on school books, clothes and so much more using Amazon.

 Plus with Rakuten you can save even more on each and every Amazon order.
 Try Rakuten and get a $10 bonus as a free gift.